Fernando de Borbón y Braganza: Biography

 Fernando was born in El Escorial, Madrid, in 1824, during the reign of his uncle, Ferdinand VII.
 He was the third son of Infante Don Infante Carlos María Isidro of Spain and his first wife, Infanta Maria Francisca of Portugal.
 His older brothers were the Infantes Don Carlos Luis and Don Juan.
-His paternal grandparents were Carlos IV of Spain and Maria Luisa of Parma, while his maternal grandparents were John VI of Portugal and his wife, Carlota Joaquina of Spain.
+His paternal grandparents were Charles IV of Spain and Maria Luisa of Parma, while his maternal grandparents were John VI of Portugal and his wife, Carlota Joaquina of Spain.
 He was raised in an atmosphere imbued with traditional values of loyalty to the monarchy and to the Roman Catholic Church.

 Life in court

-When Fernando's uncle, King Fernando VII, was widowed for the third time in 1829, he had no legitimate issue to succeed in the event of his death.
+When Fernando's uncle, King Ferdinand VII, was widowed for the third time in 1829, he had no legitimate issue to succeed in the event of his death.
 Given the King's advanced age and failing health, his brother Don Carlos, Fernando's father, was his heir presumptive and presumed successor.
-A clique of conservative and ultramontane supporters opposed to the King's liberalism surrounded Don Carlos at the royal court in Madrid, consolidating in opposition when the King took a fourth bride, his and Carlos's niece Maria Cristina of the Two Sicilies, by whom he fathered two daughters, the future Isabella II of Spain and Infanta Luisa Fernanda.
+A clique of conservative and ultramontane supporters opposed to the King's liberalism surrounded Don Carlos at the royal court in Madrid, consolidating in opposition when the King took a fourth bride, his and Carlos's niece Maria Cristina of the Two Sicilies, by whom he fathered two daughters, the future Isabella II and Infanta Luisa Fernanda.
 When the king died, Don Carlos and his entourage opposed the accession to the throne of his infant niece, Isabella, whose mother nonetheless managed to obtain control as queen regent on behalf of her daughter.